 This need to first survive before you can um, sur-thrive is something Kic co-founder, now CEO and actual marathon runner Laura Henshaw understood instinctively when first going full-time with Kic.
 She had read in a business book as a heads up to would-be founders that whatever you do, have at least five months cash (runway) in the bank.
 Because in those early days, before worrying about expanding into other markets or an ideal acquirer, you’ve first just gotta make it.

 Today, nearly ten years into Kic’s journey as a business, Laura knows a thing or two about making it.
-Kic is a brand that’s been tendered with love and care over ten years through time and effort, with her and Steph’s roles today being as much about guarding the ‘soul’ of Kic as they are about broader strategy.
+Kic is a brand that’s been tendered with love and care through time and effort, with her and Steph’s roles today being as much about guarding the ‘soul’ of Kic as they are about broader strategy.

 For Kic app users, who are predominantly women, the mobile app offers a smorgasbord of workout options from accessible running routines to mat pilates as well as tasty, healthy meals and recipes (a moment of appreciation for the creamy pesto tortellini) to complement their exercise routines.